 - For GST and customs duty payments for imported goods, the deferral will include amounts owing for March, April, and May.

-The Government of Ontario has released their 2020 Action Plan responding to COVID-19.
+The Government of Ontario has released its 2020 Action Plan responding to COVID-19.
 Some of these benefits include:

 - Setting electricity prices for small business time-of-use customers at the off-peak price, 24 hours a day for 45 days.

 - Cutting taxes for employers through a temporary increase to the Employer Health Tax (EHT) exemption.

 - Introduction of the Regional Opportunities Investment Tax Credit, a new corporate income tax which will support regions lagging in employment growth.